 - 1. Assigned Readings/Notes- Read the following assigned texts.
 You are responsible for all the readings, not just those you present in class. - a.
 Read Putman, The Method of Christian Theology (100 points) - i.
-Due four weeks before class, Nov.
-4, 2024 - ii.
+Due four weeks before class, Oct.
+6, 2025 - ii.
 Submit a statement about the percentage read of each book. - iii.
-Turn in outline-style notes on this book.
+Turn in 3-5 single-spaced pages of outline-style notes on this book.
 There is some flexibility in format, but a bulleted list with sentences describing the basic teachings of each chapter is preferred.
 Use a method that would later serve you best. - b.
-Read Harwood and Lawson, Infants and Children in the Church - i.
-Due three weeks before class, Nov.
-11, 2024 - ii.
+Read Harwood and Lawson.
+Infants and Children in the Church - i.
+Due three weeks before class, Oct.
+13, 2025 - ii.
 Submit a statement about the percentage read of each book. - iii.
-Turn in outline-style notes on this book.
+Turn in 3-5 single-spaced pages of outline-style notes on this book.
 There is some flexibility in format, but a bulleted list with sentences describing the basic teachings of each chapter is preferred.
 Use a method that would later serve you best. - c.
 Read Blount and Wooddell, Baptist Faith and Message 2000. - i.
-Due two weeks before class, Nov.
-18, 2024 - ii.
+Due two weeks before class, Oct.
+13, 2025 - ii.
 Submit a statement about the percentage read of each book. - iii.
-Turn in outline-style notes on this book.
+Turn in 3-5 single-spaced pages of outline-style notes on this book.
 There is some flexibility in format, but a bulleted list with sentences describing the basic teachings of each chapter is preferred.
 Use a method that would later serve you best. - 2.
 Seminar Presentation (100 points)